ProgramFan/atom-config/Hydrogen/README.md

 ### Code Introspection

-You can use the "Hydrogen: Inspect" command from the Command Palette to get metadata from the kernel about the object under the cursor.
+You can use the **"Hydrogen: Toggle Inspector"** command from the Command Palette to get metadata from the kernel about the object under the cursor.

 <img width="770" src="https://cloud.githubusercontent.com/assets/13285808/14108719/d72762bc-f5be-11e5-8188-32725e3d2726.png">

 ### Managing kernels

 Sometimes things go wrong.
 Maybe you've written an infinite loop, maybe the kernel has crashed, or maybe you just want to clear the kernel's namespace.
-Use the command palette to open "Hydrogen: Show Kernel Commands" and select "Interrupt" to interrupt (think `Ctrl-C` in a REPL) the kernel or "Restart" to kill the kernel and start a new one, clearing the namespace.
+Use the command palette to **interrupt** (think `Ctrl-C` in a REPL) or **restart** the kernel.

-You can also access these commands by clicking on the kernel status in the status bar.
+You can also access these commands by clicking on the kernel status in the status bar or via the command palette.
 It looks like this:

 <img src="https://cloud.githubusercontent.com/assets/13285808/16894732/e4e5b4de-4b5f-11e6-8b8e-facf17a7c6c4.png" width=300>

 Additionally, if you have two or more kernels for a particular language (grammar), you can select which kernel to use with the "Switch to <kernel>" option in the Kernel Commands menu.
-This change is automatically saved into the Hydrogen configuration's ```grammarToKernel``` map.
-For example, if Hydrogen is using the kernel for Python 2 by default, you could switch to Python 3.
-Then next time you open a `.py` file, Hydrogen will remember your selection and use Python 3.

 ## How it works